MBFWMadrid FW23 highlights: from Moroccan designers to Maya Hansen’s upcycled corsets

 ’Titalee’, the debut of designer Odette Álvarez

 Odette Álvarez, a designer from Spain's Cantabria region, presented her collection for the first time as part of the official calendar of MBFWMadrid.
-The fact is that although she was inspired to create her FW23 collection 'Titalee' by the "silent flight of a butterfly", as she wrote in the show notes, she certainly made a lot of noise.
+Even though her FW23 collection 'Titalee' was inspired by the "silent flight of a butterfly", as she wrote in the show notes, she certainly made a lot of noise.

 The collection comprises garments such as her iconic jewel coat, with large sleeve volumes and with a floor-length to wrap around other body-hugging undergarments.
 The legging topped with a butterfly-shaped pearl-stranded bow seemed to be the common denominator of the collection as a whole.